-NOTE: All service replacement ball joints are equipped with a "Knock-Off" type lubrication fitting.
-After the ball joint has been lubricated with the specified lubricant, knock off that portion of the lubrication fitting over which the grease gun was installed.
+NOTE: All service replacement ball joints are equipped with a "Knock-off" type lubrication fitting.
+After the ball joint has been lubricated with specified lubricant, knock off that portion of the lubrication fitting over which the grease gun was installed.
 A special ball check is installed in the remaining portion of the fitting to prevent foreign materials from passing through the fitting.

 The tie rod end seals and protectors should be inspected at all oil change periods.
-Damaged seals necessitate replacement of the tie rod end assembly.
-The tie rod end seal protectors are serviced separately.
+The tie rod end seals and seal protectors are serviced separately.

-When re-lubrication of the ball joints is required, it is necessary to remove the plugs from the ball joints and install grease fittings.
-After lubrication is complete, remove the grease fittings and reinstall the plugs.
+When re-lubrication of the ball joints and tie rod ends is required, it is necessary to remove the plugs from the assembly and install grease fittings.
+After the lubrication is completed, remove the grease fittings and reinstall the plugs.

-RUBBER BUSHINGS SHOULD NOT BE LUBRI-CATED AT ANY TIME.
+NOTE: RUBBER BUSHINGS SHOULD NOT BE LUBRICATED AT ANY TIME.
 When replacement of a bushing is necessary, water may be used to aid in installation.